 The multipliers are always random, period.

-Instead of seeking ways to hack Aviator game, it is better to focus on creating a healthy relationship with the game.
-Play Aviator for fun, it should enhance your life, not detract from it.
+Instead of seeking ways to hack the Aviator game, it is better to focus on creating a healthy relationship with the game.
+Play Aviator for fun. iI should enhance your life, not detract from it.
+Here are a few tips for responsible gaming.

 Take frequent breaks, especially after a big win or loss.
 Stepping away from the game regularly helps keep your mind clear and prevents you from making impulsive bets.
 If you are frustrated or chasing losses, end your session immediately.